 Write a formal biography (150-200 words) that should be adequate for the context of an international conference in your wider field; the conference takes place in Germany but the audience is global, and the variety is from top research teams to PhD candidates.

-Michal Lukac studiet at Brno University of Technology where he got practical experience of implementing large scale database systems.
-After finishing his bachelors degree he continued at Masaryk University in same city with field of Artificial Intelligence.
-His first steps in field of machine learning were through massive online courses from Coursera.
-His master thesis about neural networks won the dean's award for excellent thesis.
+Michal Lukac studied at Brno University of Technology where he got practical experience of implementing large-scale database systems.
+After finishing his bachelors degree he continued at Masaryk University in the field of Artificial Intelligence.
+Michal’s first steps in the field of machine learning were through massive online courses from Coursera.
+His Master’s thesis about neural networks won the Dean's Award for most outstanding thesis.
 In 20XX he joined the company XYZ s.r.o. as junior database administrator for Oracle database.
-His curiosity in data led him to combine machine learning techniques and databases.
-Currently he is researcher at Laboratory of Data Intensive Systems and Applications at Masaryk University, Faculty of Informatics.
-His supervisor is professor Zezula and doctor Novak.
-Researched techniques can be used for extremely fast searcheing of multimedia data in sql and nosql databases.
-He is also very passionate about Brazilian Jiu Jitsu.
+Michal’s curiosity in data led him to combine machine learning techniques and databases.
+Currently he is researcher at the Laboratory of Data Intensive Systems and Applications at the Faculty of Informatics, Masaryk University.
+His supervisor is Professor Zezula and Doctor Novak.
+Researched techniques can be used for extremely fast searches of multimedia data in sql and nosql databases.
+Michal is also passionate about Brazilian Jiu Jitsu.

-Thenraja Vettivelraj received a Bachelors degree in Computers from Karunya University, India.
+Thenraja Vettivelraj received a Bachelor’s degree in Computers from Karunya University, India.
 In 2012, he completed his Masters in Computing and Software Technology from Swansea University, UK.
-During the year 2013 to 2016, he worked at Soran University, Kurdistan.
-From 2008 to 2013 he worked in companies like Sutherland Global Services, Vembu Technologies, Tech Mahindra and Amazon.co.uk.
+From 2013 to 2016, he worked at Soran University, Kurdistan.
+From 2008 to 2013 Thenraja worked in companies like Sutherland Global Services, Vembu Technologies, Tech Mahindra and Amazon.co.uk.
 Currently, he is a Team member of a research team in CROCS, FI, Masaryk University

 and simultaneously doing his PhD.
-At CROCS, he works in "Randomness analysis in Cryptographic function outputs' where he works in EACirc project (EACirc is a framework for automatic problem solving.
+At CROCS Thenraja works in "Randomness analysis in Cryptographic function outputs' where he works in EACirc project (EACirc is a framework for automatic problem solving.
 It can be utilised as randomness testing tool similar to statistical batteries (NIST STS, Dieharder, TestU01), for instance for analysis of cryptographic function outputs).
-He has other interests in Android Security.
+Thenraja’s other interests include Android Security.
 He is also the CO-Director of Galaxy Primary School, India.

 Vojtech Sysel studied astrophysics at the Silesian University in Opava.
-His bachelor thesis was about rings of the planet Saturn.
-Then he continued at the same university but in the program of theoretical physics.
-His master thesis was about black hole, one of the most mysterious object in the universe.
-Vojtech watched how matter circulates and falls down to the black hole.
-Of course, he saw it only in his mind becouse how Vojtech say imagination is for study of theoretical physics one of the most important thing.
-Now he tries to connect informations from physics and informations from informatics and biology to the new type of artificial neural networks at Masaryk University in Brno at Masaryk University in Brno.
+His Bachelor’s thesis was about the rings of the planet Saturn.
+He then continued at the same university but in the program of theoretical physics.
+His Master’s thesis was on black holes, one of the most mysterious objects in the universe.
+Vojtech observed how matter circulates and falls down in black holes.
+Of course, he only saw it in his mind because as Vojtech says, imagination is one of the most important things for the study of theoretical physics .
+Currently he works to connect information from physics, informatics and biology to the new type of artificial neural networks at Masaryk University Brno.

-Martin Spurny works as a forensic expert at the forensic institute in Brno on the field of digital image and video forensics.
-He studied at the Department of Computer Science Palacky University in Olomouc, where his bachelor thesis was about graph algorithms.
-In 2013 he received a Masters degree in applied computer science at Thomas Bata Univesity in Zlin.
-Currently he is a researcher at Centre for Biomedical Image Analysis at Masaryk University in Brno, Faculty of Informatics.
-He is focused on forensic science, development, research and … last but not least learning in the field of digital image and video forensics, image and video processing, object recognition, computer vision etc. Now he tries to understand everything about video processing, especially detection of video manipulation, which contains detection of mpeg recompression and detection of inconsistency in video files.
+Martin Spurny works as a forensic expert at the Forensic Institute in Brno in the field of digital image and video forensics.
+He studied at the Department of Computer Science, Palacky University in Olomouc, where his Bachelor’s thesis was about graph algorithms.
+In 2013 Martin received a Master’s degree in applied computer science at Thomas Bata University in Zlin.
+Currently he is a researcher at the Centre for Biomedical Image Analysis at the Faculty of Informatics at Masaryk University Brno.
+He is focused on forensic science, development, research and, last but not least, learning in the field of digital image and video forensics and processing, object recognition, computer vision etc. Now he tries to understand everything about video processing, especially detection of video manipulation, which contains detection of mpeg recompression and detection of inconsistency in video files.